 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-HIGH_CARD_SIMULATION is available in a C version and a C++ version and a FORTRAN90 version and a FORTRAN77 version and a MATLAB version.
+high_card_simulation is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-DUEL_SIMULATION, a C++ program which simulates N repetitions of a duel between two players, each of whom has a known firing accuracy.
+DUEL_SIMULATION, a C++ code which simulates N repetitions of a duel between two players, each of whom has a known firing accuracy.

-SNAKES_AND_LADDERS, C++ programs which simulate the game of Snakes and Ladders.
+SNAKES_AND_LADDERS, C++ codes which simulate the game of Snakes and Ladders.

-STRING_SIMULATION, a C++ program which simulates the behavior of a vibrating string by solving the corresponding initial boundary value problem (IBVP), creating files that can be displayed by gnuplot.
+STRING_SIMULATION, a C++ code which simulates the behavior of a vibrating string by solving the corresponding initial boundary value problem (IBVP), creating files that can be displayed by gnuplot.